-The coffee business faces certain challenges requiring a technology-driven approach to solve them.
+The coffee business faces certain challenges starting from sourcing all the way to storing.
+Some of these challenges even require a technology-driven approach to solve them.
 While the industry is still dominated by age-old practices of smallholder farmers in remote parts of the world, new solutions are now being integrated through the efforts of progressively minded traders and roasters, who will do anything to sustainably and efficiently satisfy the demands of their customers.

 Here are five challenges faced by specialty coffee roasters:

 Changing climates affect harvest seasons for specialty and single-origin varieties.
 As a result, roasters and coffee shop owners are forced to adjust their scheduled seasonal offerings accordingly.
 Patrons of these varieties, too, will have to adjust.
 These changes also make the prices of specific varieties more volatile and unpredictable.

 Simultaneously, climate change also changes the quality of coffee through the effects of weather changes.
 Intermittent rains and high precipitation during harvest and drying can be detrimental to coffee.
 It can affect the moisture levels of the coffee beans and can lead to fungal contamination of the beans during storage.

 In terms of drying, intermittent rains can also cause re-wetting, leading to the dissolution of soluble compounds in the beans.
 These compounds affect the flavor and aromatic qualities that their drinkers go for.
 Often, green coffee with a brownish tint is the victim of re-wetting and as a result, it lacks certain qualities and characteristicscharacters that the roasters paid for and loved by their patrons.